jgeraigery/SpotlightHelp/pages/ConnectReplication/replication_alarm_publicationexpiration.md

 ---

 {% include note.html content="This alarm does not apply to Merge publications." %}

-## When this alarm occurs:

-Look at the Publications grid on the Publications page of the Activity drilldown to see which publication has expired.
+When this alarm occurs, look at the Publications grid on the Publications page of the Activity drilldown to see which publication has expired.

 Look at the history of the agent involved.